-Nautilus members are urged to get in touch with the Nautilus yacht team as soon as they experience any payment stemming from work onboard a Russian vessel.
+Nautilus members are urged to get in touch with the Nautilus yacht team as soon as they experience any payment issues stemming from work onboard a Russian vessel.

 To ensure we can work effectively on your behalf it is vitally important that you make us aware of the situation as soon as possible, since some claims have time limits.
 Also provide us with all relevant documentation, including a copy of your seafarers employment agreement (SEA), copies of all expenses owed and receipts, plus details of any accrued leave.